 ABED 6120 Administrative Support Systems

-An integration of management concepts, including information processing, office systems technologies, and administrative support systems.
-Emphasis is placed on administrative support systems management as it applies to supervision and computer technologies.
+An integration of management concepts, including: information processing; systems technologies; and administrative support systems.
+Emphasis is placed on administrative support systems management as it applies to supervision and support of business functions.

 ABED 6128 Instructional Strategies for Basic Business